Mahendra of Nepal: 1959 general election

-In order to elect 109 representatives to the House of Representatives, the lower house of the Parliament of Nepal, the first democratic election of Nepal was held in 45 days from Falgun 7, 2015 until Chaitra 21, 2015 BS.
-This election was held in accordance with the Constitution of the Kingdom of Nepal 1959, which was implemented on Falgun 1, 2015 BS.
+In order to elect 109 representatives to the House of Representatives, the lower house of the Parliament of Nepal, the first democratic election of Nepal was held in 45 days from February 18 until April 4 1959.
+This election was held in accordance with the Constitution of the Kingdom of Nepal 1959, which was implemented on February 12 1959.
 The Nepali Congress, achieved two-third majority and emerged as the largest party in the election.

 BP Council of Ministers

 The Nepali Congress, which emerged as the largest party in the election, elected party president B. P. Koirala as the leader of the parliamentary party and fielded him as Nepal's prime minister.
-On Jestha 13, 2016 BS Bishweshwar Prasad Koirala of the Nepali Congress took the oath of office before the then King Mahendra Bir Bikram Shah.
-The first assembly of the house took on 1 July 1959 (Ashadha 17, 2016 BS).
+On May 27 1959 Bishweshwar Prasad Koirala of the Nepali Congress took the oath of office before the then King Mahendra Bir Bikram Shah.
+The first assembly of the house took on 1 July 1959.